zdh2292390/Copyright-Detective/readme.md

 ## How to Run

 Analyze potential text copyright infringement in LLM applications.
-Follow the steps below to set up your environment and run the application.
+Follow the steps below to set up your environment and run the application of Copyright-Detective.

 ## 🚀 Quick Start (Local)